 Contact lens overuse is an increasingly common eye condition that has significant potential to do serious damage to your eyes, and lead to major eye and vision issues in the future.
-Dr. Brodsky of Dr. Michael Brodsky and Associates in Whitehall, Pennsylvania comments “Contact lenses represent a great way to enhance how you look and feel while allowing you to maintain your best vision.
+Dr. Brodsky of Newcomer Eye Associates in Whitehall, Pennsylvania comments “Contact lenses represent a great way to enhance how you look and feel while allowing you to maintain your best vision.
 But, they pose a very real risk of damaging your vision if you don't know how to care for and use them properly.
 It is important to know what to do to allow safe wear of your contacts and avoid this increasingly prevalent and dangerous eye condition.”

 The 18 Hour/Week Rule: How Long Do You Spend With Your Contact Lenses Out?

 Your eyes require oxygen just like a person and denying them the opportunity to breathe properly by over wearing your contact lenses can cause severe damage to your eyes.
 But, how much is too much when it comes to contact lens wear?
 To answer this question, eye care professionals have come up with a standard benchmark: If you come in anywhere less than 18 hours a week with your contact lenses out, you are over wearing your contact lenses.
 When denied oxygen in this way, the eye may attempt to supply oxygen through neovascularization.
 This process involves the growth of new blood vessels into parts of the eye that should remain clear and unblocked for your best vision.
 This can seriously hinder your ability to see, and do serious long-term damage as well.

 Spare Glasses: Your First, Best Tool To Protect Your Vision